-The 45L Travel Backpack is fully carry-on size compliant, though with an asterisk.
+The 45L Travel Backpack is fully carry-on size compliant, though this does come with an asterisk.

 By default it has a capacity of 35 liters, putting it well within any airline carry-on size limits.
 But if you need just a bit of extra space, you can expand it to 45L, truly making this an all-purpose travel bag.

-When it’s expanded, some particularly stringent airlines may make a problem out of its size.
-This personally has not happened to me — and I’ve flown successfully with carry-on bags that are just a tad too big when fully loaded (such as the Tortuga Setout 45 or the Osprey Porter 46).
-Officially though, you’ll be slightly over the limit when fully expanded.
+When it’s expanded, it may be too big for some particularly stringent airlines.
+I’ve often flown successfully with carry-on bags that are just a tad too big when fully loaded (such as the Tortuga Setout 45 or the Osprey Porter 46), so this may not be such a huge issue.
+Officially though, you’ll be slightly over the limit when it’s fully expanded.

 At 35L it’s a perfect weekender bag or ideal for a light packer.
 I like to keep it at this size for a trip of 7 days or less.
-For a longer backpacking trip, or digital nomading, or a long holiday, I would expand it to 45 liters.
+For a longer backpacking trip, or when nomading or going on a long holiday, I would expand it to 45 liters.
 So long as you don’t overstuff it, you should be okay.

 I must confess that I’m normally not that into getting official accessories with a backpack.
-Usually, these are just overpriced items designed to ‘upsell’ you after you’ve added the backpack to your shopping cart.
-Why not just get some cheap packing cubes on Amazon, right?
+Usually, these are just overpriced items designed to upsell you after you’ve added the backpack to your shopping cart.
+It’s often easier just o get some cheap packing cubes on Amazon.

-In this case, though, I highly recommend getting the Peak Design accessories.
+But in this case, I do recommend getting the Peak Design accessories.

 They truly let you get the most out of this backpack and use it as one integrated system.
 The toiletry bag, electronics pouch, and packing cubes are all just as thoughtfully designed and fit the backpack exactly.

-Electronics pouch: again, loads of little storage spaces for cables, SD cards, etc. Amazing if you’re a digital nomad or bring many electronics like me.
+Electronics pouch: again, loads of little storage spaces for cables, SD cards, etc. Amazing if you’re a digital nomad or just travel with many electronics.

-Despite most elements of the suspension system being fully stowable, I find this backpack remarkably comfortable to wear.
-The back padding is awesome and the two main straps are just perfect, only rarely making me feel like they’re cutting into my shoulders at all.
+Despite most elements of the suspension system being fully stowable, I find this backpack very comfortable to wear.
+The back padding is fantastic and the two main straps are just perfect, only rarely making me feel like they’re cutting into my shoulders at all.
 The waist straps are stowable and are a little on the thin side, but they do the job just fine.

 One flaw that I found when taking this bag on my first trip is the sternum strap.
 It is detachable on both sides, which is wonderful if you want to adjust it to your chest height.
 Unfortunately, this also makes it easy to come loose.
 When I retrieved it back from the luggage carousel at the airport for the first time, it came back to me sans sternum strap.

-Granted, I should have probably carefully attached it on both sides, and not let it bungle from one end (oops, my bad).
-The strap was easily replaced for $10.
+I should have probably carefully attached it on both sides, and not let it bungle from one end (oops, my bad).
+Luckily, the strap was easily replaced for $10.
 But if you want to hold on to your adjustable sternum strap, it’s wise to attach it securely or to put it in a side pocket when checking-in.

-The materials used are amazing, the bag constantly surprises you with its convenient features, and it feels like a backpack that’s made to last.
+The materials used are amazing, the bag constantly surprises you with its convenient features (while still maintaining a minimalistic design), and it feels like a backpack that’s made to last.